What are Mineral Resources?

 2. Characteristics of Nonmetallic Mineral Resources

-- These minerals do not contain extractable metals in their chemical composition.
+- Do not contain extractable metals in their chemical composition

 Uses of Minerals

 The use of minerals depends upon its deposits.
 Some countries are rich in mineral deposits, while others have no deposits.
 The greatest use of minerals depends on its properties.
 For instance, Aluminum is light, strong and durable in nature, so it is used for aircraft, shipping, and car industries.

 Minerals are used in almost all industries.
 Gold, silver, and platinum metal are used in the jewelry industry.
 Copper is used in coin industry and for making pipes and wire.
 Silicon obtained from quartz is used in the computer industry.